matsengrp/dpvt/README.md

 ## Training Data

 ### Generating Perfect Phylogenies
-A python class for creating perfect phylogenies given a topology is in `dpvt/scripts/perfect_phylogeny.py`.
+A python class for creating perfect phylogenies given a tree topology is in `dpvt/scripts/perfect_phylogeny.py`.

-Call the `make_trees` method to generate all perfect phylogenies (with a certain minimality condition) for a topology.
-Call the `make_random_tree` method for a single perfect phylogeny (the distribution currently is not uniform, see `dpvt/tests/test_random_phylogenies.py`).
+Call the `make_phylogenies` method to generate all perfect phylogenies (with a certain minimality condition) for a topology.
+Call the `make_random_phylogeny` method for a single perfect phylogeny (the distribution currently is not uniform, see `dpvt/tests/test_random_phylogenies.py`).